 For more information about this featured book, please click this link: Childhood developmental trauma: Facing and defeating dragons.***

 14. A counsellor reflects upon models of mind

 Integrating the psychological models of Plato, Freud, Berne and Ellis

 Prices from: £5.99 (Kindle) and £14.99 GBP (Paperback)

-This book explores some significant ways of thinking about the nature of the human brain-mind.
 Every counsellor needs to think long and hard about their perceptions of their clients.
 Are they based on ‘common sense’, or have they been subjected to the discipline of considering the theories of great minds that preceded us, like Plato, Freud, Berne and Ellis.
 (Ellis, of course, oversimplified the SOR model of mind into the simple ABC model, but he is still important because of his impact on the whole CBT theory, which currently dominates the field of counselling and therapy in the US, UK and elsewhere).
-The author provides a stimulating review of several theories of mind.

 How to think about and analyze client narratives